Warhammer Fantasy Roleplay: First edition

 The set of numbers describing a character's abilities in the first edition is closely based on early versions of Warhammer Fantasy Battle.
 The same basic array of characteristics (Movement, Weapon Skill, Ballistic Skill, Strength, Toughness, Wounds (hit points), Initiative, Attacks, Dexterity, Leadership, Intelligence, Cool, Willpower, and Fellowship) is employed for both games.
-More detail and differentiation between characters than is required in a wargame is provided by using a percentile (1-100) scale for the skill-based characteristics instead of a decile (1-10) scale.
+More detail and differentiation between characters than is required in a wargame is provided by using a percentile (1–100) scale for the skill-based characteristics instead of a decile (1–10) scale.

 Second edition

-The second edition had every primary ("Main") characteristic on the 1-100 scale, with the tens digit of these values still corresponding to WFB's traits' values where required.
+The second edition had every primary ("Main") characteristic on the 1–100 scale, with the tens digit of these values still corresponding to WFB's traits' values where required.
 For instance, a Strength value of 42% means your "Strength Bonus" is 4, which is directly comparable to WFB.
 Characteristics are tested using percentile dice, with penalties or bonuses applied to the roll or the target value according to various favourable and unfavourable circumstances.

 The eight Main characteristics (rated from 01 to 100) were Weapon Skill (melee weapons), Ballistic Skill (ranged weapons), Strength (physical power), Toughness (physical resistance), Agility (physical aptitude), Intelligence (mental aptitude), Willpower (mental resistance), and Fellowship (social aptitude).
 The Secondary characteristics (rated from 1 to 10 or more) were Attacks (combat actions per turn), Wounds (hit points), Strength Bonus (combat attacks), Toughness Bonus (combat defence), Magic, Insanity Points, and Fate Points.
 Dexterity was renamed to Agility, Leadership was merged with Fellowship, and Cool was merged with Willpower.

-Magical abilities (called 'spells') were focussed more on affect individuals rather than battlefield units as in first edition.
+Magical abilities (called 'spells') were focused more on affecting individuals rather than battlefield units as in first edition.
 The 'magic points' of first edition were replaced by a risk of manifestations of Chaos from using magic that could brand the character as a witch.
 Each school of magic had its own signature spells, giving different abilities and strengths to the various spellcasters.

 Insanity Points are accumulated by being exposed to stressful events: being wounded in combat, catching a disease, witnessing the gruesome deaths of others, or being exposed to Chaos.
 They may be lowered by taking a permanent mental disadvantage.

 Fate Points are spent to re-roll a major fumble or unfavourable result (usually something that ended in their death).
 Characters receive a few at character creation and rarely get a chance to earn new ones in-game.
 Fortune Points (used to re-roll minor fumbles) are renewable, but can only be played once per session.
 They are equal to the current number of Fate Points the character has.
 The player has to decide whether they want to permanently spend a Fate Point or temporarily spend a Fortune Point to deal with a problem.

 Another change is switching to a more consistent set of dice used.
 For instance, you add a D10 to the damage of an attack instead of the D6 used in First Edition.